acrolinx/helm/resources/core-platform/tools/support-package-user-manual.md

 - A `support-package-20210319T123333Z.tar.bz2` archive exists.
     - This contains the data and logs collected by the script.

 **Note:** *By default the collected data and `kubectl` outputs are written into a directory and being archived.
 When the script exists it deletes this temporary directory.
-Use the `-Z` flag to instruct the script to don't create an archive and leave the created directory on the host after the execution finished.
+Use the `-Z` command-line option to instruct the script to don't create an archive and leave the created directory on the host after the execution finished.
 See more about run modifiers in the `Run Options` sections.*

 #### Self hosted systems

 On self hosted systems installed by the helm chart there is by default a logging agent active, that copies the logs of all containers of the kubernetes cluster to journald.
 The support script calls journalctl to retrieve also these logs and packs them into a journald.gz file.
-The output is json.
+The output is JSON.
 The following fields are interesting:

 - ACROLINX_POD: id of the pod of the log
 - ACROLINX_CONTAINER: id of the container of the log